Publishing-Industry

 • Market reach

 Set goals to enter specific markets or niches, whether it's regional, genre-specific, or focused on certain demographics.
 This might involve marketing campaigns, partnerships, or distribution strategies tailored to those markets.
+If you are considering reaching out to investors, create a pitch deck for your business idea.
 You can also use various market research tools and resources to grow and find success.

 • Quality and innovation